 There’s no doubt that smart speakers are a boon for everything from playing music to accessing the weather forecast, but what about online shopping?

 Currently, around 20 percent of smart speaker owners say they use them for shopping-related activities, which doesn’t sound like a huge figure.
-But the growing accuracy of voice-recognition software means the technology is poised to take off.
+But the growing accuracy of voice-recognition software means the technology need to take off.

 Smart speakers have laid the foundations, so it follows that companies should seize upon voice-activated online browsing for eCommerce and make their websites or other channels voice-friendly.